+Abstract

-Abstract: We present a model of the effect of heightened product market competition induced by trade liberalization on the distribution of income between profits and wages.
+We present a formal model of the effect of heightened product market competition induced by trade liberalization on the distribution of income between profits and wages.
 Integration increases the employment cost of wage demands, thereby decreasing bargained wages and the share of rents accruing to workers.
 This effect is amplified because of the existence of strategic complementarities which bring about a race to the bottom.
-Wage discipline induced by trade liberalization reduces the negative impact of increased competition on firm rents, and may even raise profits.
+Trade-liberalization induced wage discipline mitigates the impact of increased competition on firm rents, and may even raise profits.